moorepants/learn-multibody-dynamics/orientation.rst

 oriented about the common parallel :math:`z` unit vectors of the two frames.
 We then say "reference frame :math:`A` is oriented with respect to reference frame :math:`N` about the shared :math:`z` unit vectors through an angle :math:`\theta`.
-A visual representation of this orientation looking into the :math:`z` unit vectors is:
+A visual representation of this orientation looking from the direction of the positive :math:`z` unit vector is:

 .. _orientation-simple: